apache/flink/docs/deployment/index.zh.md

   supported for single-`execute()` applications.
 </div>

+#### Per-Job Mode

+Aiming at providing better resource isolation guarantees, the *Per-Job* mode uses the available resource provider framework (e.g. YARN, Kubernetes) to spin up a cluster for each submitted job.
+This cluster is available to that job only.
+When the job finishes, the cluster is torn down and any lingering resources (files, etc) are cleared up.
+This provides better resource isolation, as a misbehaving job can only bring down its own TaskManagers.
+In addition, it spreads the load of book-keeping across multiple JobManagers, as there is one per job.
+For these reasons, the *Per-Job* resource allocation model is the preferred mode by many production reasons.

+#### Session Mode

+*Session mode* assumes an already running cluster and uses the resources of that cluster to execute any submitted application.
+Applications executed in the same (session) cluster use, and consequently compete for, the same resources.
+This has the advantage that you do not pay the resource overhead of spinning up a full cluster for every submitted job.
+But, if one of the jobs misbehaves or brings down a TaskManager, then all jobs running on that TaskManager will be affected by the failure.
+This, apart from a negative impact on the job that caused the failure, implies a potential massive recovery process with all the restarting jobs accessing the filesystem concurrently and making it unavailable to other services.
+Additionally, having a single cluster running multiple jobs implies more load for the JobManager, who is responsible for the book-keeping of all the jobs in the cluster.

 #### Summary

 In *Session Mode*, the cluster lifecycle is independent of that of any job running on the cluster